 1. Ask Yourself the Right Questions

-There are three questions you need to ask yourself when planning the structure of your essay.
+There are three questions you need to ask yourself when planning the college essay structure.
 These are the questions your reader asks when first introduced to your writing.

 Your audience will want to know what evidence shows that your argument is the right one.
 And since answering this would make for most of your essay, you should start answering this question from the very beginning.